Review Panel Terms of Reference (updated 15 Nov 2024)

 - The Review Panel must do so at a level of detail consistent with maintaining the privacy and anonymity of the individuals involved.

-- The frequency of this reporting will be set by the taskforce lead, reflecting the need for input from the Review Panel to monitoring the implementation of the Independent Review recommendations.
+- The frequency of this reporting will be set by the Taskforce, reflecting the need for input from the Review Panel into monitoring implementation of the Independent Review recommendations.

-external1 For more information, see The Judge Over Your Shoulder » Crown Law external URL external
+[1] For more information, see The Judge Over Your Shoulder » Crown Law